akiryk/social_ape/README.md

-# Social App Firebase Tutorial
+# Social Ape Firebase Tutorial: Server

 A tutorial about using firebase and react to create a social app.
 See [videos from CodeCamp](https://www.youtube.com/watch?v=-vo7cu0xP4I&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP&index=2).